 How can I submit my application?

-Grant applications can be mailed, dropped off, or emailed to Alison Ball, as long as they’re received by the 4:00 deadline on July 29.
+Grant applications can be mailed, dropped off, or emailed to Alison Ball.

 For implementation grants, where can I plant trees?